ARE YOU INTERESTED FOR AN EXCHANGE TO UNIVERSITY OF SARAJEVO?

 Contacts of the Central International Relations office or contact persons for your study programmes are given here.

-WHEN RETURNING HOME
+BEFORE RETURNING HOME

 Before returning home you need to have the following documents: